Dulwich Park

 Dulwich Park is a 30.85 ha public park in Dulwich in the London Borough of Southwark, south London, England.
 The park was created by the Metropolitan Board of Works from former farmland and meadows.
-While the initial design was by Charles Barry (junior), it was later refined by Lt Col JJ Sexby (who also designed Battersea and parts of Southwark Parks).
+While the initial design was by Charles Barry Jr., it was later refined by Lt Col J. J. Sexby (who also designed Battersea and parts of Southwark parks).
 It was opened in 1890 by Lord Rosebery.
 From 2004 to 2006, the park was restored to its original Victorian layout, following a grant from the Heritage Lottery Fund.
 The park is listed Grade II on the Register of Historic Parks and Gardens.

 Dulwich Park contains a café, boating lake and numerous sporting facilities.
 Various types of recumbent bicycles are available for hire.
 Cars have not been permitted to drive inside the park since 2003, with the exception of disabled badge holders, but there is a fee-paying car park at the College Road entrance.